Baden culture: Chronology

 Baden developed out of the late Lengyel culture in the western Carpathian Basin.
-Němejcová-Pavuková proposes a polygenetic origin, including southeastern elements transmitted by the Ezero culture of the early Bronze Age (Ezero, layers XIII-VII) and Cernavoda III/Coțofeni.
+Němejcová-Pavuková proposes a polygenetic origin, including southeastern elements transmitted by the Ezero culture of the early Bronze Age (Ezero, layers XIII-VII) and Cernavodă III/Coțofeni.
 Ecsedy parallelises Baden with Early Helladic II in Thessaly, Parzinger with Sitagroi IV.
 Baden was approximately contemporaneous with the late Funnelbeaker culture, the Globular Amphora culture and the early Corded Ware culture.

 The following phases are known: Balaton-Lasinya, Baden-Boleráz, Post-Boleráz (divided into early, Fonyod/Tekovský Hrádok and late, Červený Hrádok/Szeghalom-Dioér by Vera Němejcová-Pavuková) and classical Baden.

+For radiocarbon dates: Horváth, Tünde & Svingor, Éva & Molnár, Mihály.
+(2008).
+New Radiocarbon Dates for the Baden Culture.
+Radiocarbon.
+50. 447-458.
+10.1017/S0033822200053546.

 Settlement

-The settlements were often located on hilltops.
-Both undefended and fortified settlements are known.
+Before the Baden culture, there was no culture that was centralized in the Carpathian Basin and completely filled it, but the Baden-Pécel culture transcends the Carpathian Basin, which proves that it was a populous and unified culture.
+It can be observed that in the centre of some settlements, a larger building was constructed, and crown-like decorations were also found in some cemeteries, perhaps indicating that a kind of patronage society was characteristic of the culture.

+Examining the Balatonőszöd artefacts, archaeologists have concluded that although the settlements were large, they were seasonal "towns", and their inhabitants were constantly changing.
+This would explain why we find such a high number of settlements linked to the culture.
+However, the archaeological evidence shows that there were also settlements that were fortified and served as a kind of centre, and were permanently inhabited.
+These settlements were mainly found on hilltops.

 Economy

 The economy was mixed.
+Full-scale agriculture was present, along with the keeping of domestic stock—pigs, goats, etc.

+Wheeled Wagons

-Full-scale agriculture was present, along with the keeping of domestic stock—pigs, goats, etc. The Baden culture has some of the earliest attestation of often wheeled, wagon-shaped models in pottery, sometimes with a handle.
+The Baden culture has some of the earliest attestation of often wheeled, wagon-shaped models in pottery, sometimes with a handle.
 There are burials of pairs of cattle that have been interpreted as draft animals.
 Though there are no finds of actual wagons, some scholars take these finds together as proof for the presence of real wagons.